baileyvanwormer/baileyvanwormer/README.md

-# Hi there, i'm Bailey 👋
+# Hey there, i'm Bailey 👋

 I am an iOS developer attending the University of North Carolina at Chapel Hill with a passion for app development, learning, and startups!